matter-labs/zksync-lite-docs/docs/zkevm/README.md

 security properties.

-Validation of state changes in ZK Rollups is done through the computation of a validity proof: if any of the state changes is invalid a proof cannot be produced and, in turn, this means that the validating entity cannot include invalid state changes.
+Validation of state changes in ZK Rollups is done through the computation of a validity proof: if any of the state changes is invalid, a proof cannot be produced and, in turn, this means that the validating entity cannot include invalid state changes.
 That’s why we call them sequencers and not validators: they don’t validate transactions - the Ethereum smart contract does.
 By relying on pure math, we don’t need to trust them or monitor them for frauds, since they cannot commit any fraud.